 CTCMath works best for us because it makes us both happier.
 LOL!

-Good News for My Readers!
+Good News For My Readers!

 So if you are ready to check it out, I have some good news for you.
-There are two offers that are good through July 31, 2017.

-First, there is a free, no-obligation, no credit card required trial.
+There is a free, no-obligation, no credit card required trial.
 The free trial gives everyone a FREE 4 week trial to the program.
 (I signed up for the free trial before even agreeing to take on this post.)
 If you are struggling with math in your home, it is definitely worth it to click over and sign up for a free trial.
 You can poke around the parent section, try out the student lessons, etc. and see for yourself.

 As I said before, I received a year for free for the purpose of writing this post.
 But I am pretty confident we’ll continue to use CTCMath for some time to come, even after that year expires.
 And this is great news for this mama!